undoZen/freighter/README.md

 It's recommended to use PortJS in a new project, so let's just start one:

-    npm install -g express # if you didn't before express example
+    npm install -g express # if you didn't install it before express example
     cd example
     npm install